fastruby/blog/_posts/2019-11-15-merging-multiple-simpleCov-coverage-results.markdown

 We want to share a little script on how to do the merging and generate a complete coverage.

-UPDATE: Simplecov added native functionality for merging results across different machines with the use of `simplecov.collate`.
+UPDATE: Simplecov added native functionality for merging results across different machines with the use of `SimpleCov.collate`.
 [Learn more](https://github.com/colszowka/simplecov#merging-test-runs-under-different-execution-environments)